andrewl3wis/dockarr/README.md

 After starting the services for the first time:

-1. Configure your Usenet downloaders:
+1. Configure your Usenet downloader:
-   - **SABnzbd**: Set up your Usenet provider details
    - **NZBGet**: Configure your Usenet providers
      - Default login is nzbget/tegbzn6789
-     - More lightweight and efficient than SABnzbd
-     - Better for lower-powered devices

 2. Configure Transmission with your BitTorrent settings
    - Default login is admin/adminadmin (configurable in .env file)
    - The watch directory is set up at ./downloads/watch

-3. Set up Sonarr and Radarr to use your preferred download clients:
+3. Set up Sonarr and Radarr to use your download clients:
-   - Choose either SABnzbd or NZBGet for Usenet downloads (or configure both)
+   - NZBGet for Usenet downloads
    - Transmission for BitTorrent downloads
    - In Sonarr/Radarr settings, go to "Download Clients" and add each service